-Figure 7-2.
-Example of realization from S-100 GFM
+Figure 7-2 - Example of realization from S-100 GFM

 Rules for Application Schemas

 S-100 rules for Application Schemas are based on ISO 19109.
-The S-100 rules for Application Schemas are given in S-100 Part 3 (clauses 3-6 and 3-7).
+The S-100 rules for Application Schemas are given in S-100 Part 3, clauses 3-6 and 3-7.

 Application Schemas for vector data

-The rules for Application Schemas for vector data are given in S-100 clause 3-6.
+The rules for Application Schemas for vector data are given in S-100 Part 3, clause 3-6.
 The main rules are summarized below:

 Features, information types, and complex attributes must be modelled as classes.

-Relationships are modelled by UML associations or association classes (the latter only when the association itself is characterized by attributes – see Section 7.5.4.2 in this document).
+Relationships are modelled by UML associations or association classes (the latter only when the association itself is characterized by attributes – see clause 7.5.4.2 in this document).

 Attributes are modelled by UML attributes in the appropriate class.